harinda0/Happiness-Prediction/README.md

 # Happiness Prediction in Cities

 ## Overview
-This repository contains the final project, which focuses on predicting happiness levels within cities using the Happy_Dataset.
+This repository contains a project, which focuses on predicting happiness levels within cities using the Happy_Dataset.
 The analysis compares the performance of Naive Bayes, Logistic Regression, and Neural Networks, providing insights into the factors that contribute to happiness and the effectiveness of different predictive models.

 ## Key Insights
 - Prediction of city happiness using multiple machine learning models.